abhiramaleti18/HealthWatch/README.md

 | Health Officer | _register your own_ | — |
 | Volunteer | _register your own_ | — |

-Registration is open — create an account with any role to explore the corresponding dashboard.
+Create an account with any role to explore the corresponding dashboard.

 ---